thd3r/thd3r.github.io/_posts/2022-12-04-How-to-configure-jekyll-TeXt-theme.md

 <h1 style="text-align: center;">
   Customization
 </h1>

+In this chapter we will learn how to configure several files in the form of yml, css, html formats where we will change, add and delete and also we will learn how to upload a logo and add a favicon.
+We will arrange everything necessary in this chapter

 ## Configuration
 Jekyll allows you to concoct your sites in any way you can dream up, and it’s thanks to the powerful and flexible configuration options that this is possible.
 These options can either be specified in a **_config.yml** file placed in your site’s root directory, Or can be specified as flags for the jekyll executable in the terminal.